HyroVitalyProtago/HyroVitalyProtago.github.io/README.md

+# TODO

-## TODO
+## hmo/

-- hmo/ : apps for the horde.
-  - tournament : app to manage all fighters, tournaments and championships.
+### tournament : app to manage all fighters, tournaments and championships.

-- tools/
+## tools/
-  - listen : offline speech to text service.
+### listen : offline speech to text service.
+The goal is to write all things said on a day.
+The app need to works offline without time restrictions.
+In a second time, the objective is to automate things based on speech as : automaticaly add reminders, etc. and enable search in voice memory.